jn1707/nuSQuIDS/README.md

 This fork is built, installed, etc in the same way as conventional nuSQuIDS, whose documentation can be found [below](#nusquids-documentation).

-**IMPORTANT:** This requires a corresponding fork on the SQuIDS project (`bsm` branch) - see [here](https://github.com/ts4051/SQuIDS/tree/bsm).
+**IMPORTANT:** This requires a corresponding fork of the SQuIDS project (`bsm` branch) - see [here](https://github.com/ts4051/SQuIDS/tree/bsm).
 This has a small modification to include a Lindblad term required for the neutrino decoherence model.

 Decoherence